holliejohnson/blazorfy/README.md

-First go at a Blazor x Spotify app with thanks fo Peter Bull for the workshop!
+First go at a Blazor x Spotify app with thanks to Peter Bull for the workshop!